Operation DIY: Succulent Wall Planter

 6. If your succulent potting mix is completely dry, moisten it so that it's damp.
 Fill the box with soil, shaking it side to side and pressing the soil down through the mesh.
 You want the box full and the soil firmly packed.

 7. Gently knock off any excess soil from the succulents' roots.
 (You may want to separate larger plants into individual shoots.)

 Note: We recommend laying them out on top of the mesh first to develop the arrangement you want before digging in!

-- Succulents don’t need much light, but it’s best if you hang the planter where it will get moderate to bright sunlight.
+- Succulents need a decent amount of light light, but it's best if you hang the planter where it will get moderate to bright indirect sunlight.

 - Mist the moss weekly.
 If it starts to dry up and harden, give it a thorough misting and you'll see it soften up again.

 - Once a month, take the planter down and lightly water it to moisten the soil.
 Keep in mind that the planter doesn't drain, so be sparing.

 - If you notice any succulents aren't thriving (or if a succulent outgrows the picture frame), you can pull them out and replace them.
 Same goes for the moss.